 #4 Superfood Add-Ins

 The above tips all had to do with balance — ideally, we want our post-holiday breakfast to be as balanced as possible to nourish our body and keep our blood sugar levels stable.
-But, why not top it off with some added superfoods?
+But once you have the staple ingredients down, why not top it off with some added superfoods?

 Some great superfoods to add to your breakfast include: